UMAP Terminologies and Acronym

 25. SSTP Scholarship

-- Until 2017, UMAP provided participants of Program C (Super Short-Term Programs) with SSTP scholarships of up to US$800 per student.
+- Until 2017, UMAP provided participants of Program C (Super Short-Term Programs) with SSTP scholarship of up to US$800 per student.
 The scholarship was discontinued in 2018.
-Whether or not it is restarted hasn’t been decided yet.
-Once that decision has been made, it will be announced on the News section of our website.
+The scholarship will be restarted in 2019 for limited number of students, changing the amount of the scholarship to $500 per student.

 26. Quota for Outbound Exchange Students (Quota for OES)

 - According to the amendment of “Pledge of Agreement”, the UMAP Board decided to introduce the following rule regarding UMAP Multilateral Program: Universities/Institutions that accept more than 2 exchange students in a given semester on tuition-waived basis (Program A) will be allocated an equal number of additional quotas for outbound exchange students.
 The quota can be used from the following semester without an expiration date.

 27. The First Cycle and Second Cycle